A State-by-State Look at COVID-19 Vaccination Plans

 - Click on the link that shows vaccine distributors by county.
 If your county is covered by both Avera and Sanford, you are provided both options.

-- If you choose Avera, you will be directed to Avera.org/covid-vaccine.
+- If you choose Avera, you will be directed to Avera.org/covid-vaccine, which includes information on vaccination locations near you.

 - Avera has an online form for groups that can sign up according to the state’s rollout plan.
 You select your group and complete the form.
 If you qualify, you will be contacted and scheduled for a vaccine.